-Prepared in accordance with the recommendations of the Task Force on Climate-related Financial Disclosure.
+Disclosure Report 2023 Prepared in accordance with the recommendations of the Task Force on Climaterelated Financial Disclosure The report has not been externally assured nor verified.

 Introduction

 New Zealand has committed to taking urgent action on greenhouse gas (GHG) mitigation and climate change adaptation in accordance with the Paris Agreement.
 That commits the Government to "making finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development" and Nationally Determined Contributions and the Climate Change Response (Zero Carbon) Amendment Act 2019.
 The Carbon Neutral Government Programme (CNGP) requires New Zealand public sector agencies to measure, report on and reduce their GHG emissions and to offset any they do not reduce from 2025.